r-cui/PostprandialHyperHypoPrediction/README.md

 This repository is friendly to CPU based training and evaluation.

 ## Data preparation
-To replicate our work, one should prepare the raw OhioT1DM dataset and unzip our pretrained model `pretrained.zip`.
+Please request the OhioT1DM dataset from the original producer Ohio University via http://smarthealth.cs.ohio.edu/OhioT1DM-dataset.html.

-The following structure is required.
+Then make the the following structure in the workspace.
 ```
 pretrained/
 data/
-+-- ohiot1dm/                           request from http://smarthealth.cs.ohio.edu/OhioT1DM-dataset.html
++-- ohiot1dm/
 |   +-- OhioT1DM-training/
 |   +-- OhioT1DM-testing/
 |   +-- OhioT1DM-2-training/